AI Has a Huge Climate Change Problem

 Tech giants like Google and Microsoft have pledged to power all their operations, including data centers, with renewable energy within the next decade or so.
 And some data centers have started combining their normal power sources with renewable energy sources like solar panels, and have scheduled accordingly so that they are operating at optimal times — like when the sun is highest in the sky (research shows this to be an effective method of reducing carbon emissions).

-UC Riverside professor Ren said a similar tactic can be used to reduce water consumption, since water efficiency is so dependent on time and location.
-If a data center is running mid-day, when temperatures are at their highest, water efficiency is pretty poor because more is required to keep things cool.
-And a data center in Arizona is much less water efficient than one in Washington state, because of the differences in climate.
+UC Riverside professor Ren said a similar tactic can be used to reduce water consumption.
+If a data center runs mid-day, when temperatures are at their highest, water efficiency is low because more is required to keep things cool.
+And a data center in Arizona is much less water efficient than one in Washington State, because of the differences in climate.
+Companies can use these temporal and spatial differences to foster more efficient water use.
+For example, training can be done at night during cooler temperatures or in Canada instead of Arizona.

-AI engineers and researchers are also making headway in creating more environmentally friendly models, like transformers (the “T” in GPT), which are able process more data in less time, thereby reducing energy consumption.
-And recent research has found that tweaking the settings of the cloud service an algorithm runs on during training can actually make the process much more energy efficient.
+AI engineers and researchers are also making headway in creating more environmentally friendly models, like transformers, which can process more data in less time, thereby reducing energy consumption.
+Research has found that tweaking the settings of the cloud service an algorithm runs on during training can actually make the process much more energy efficient.

-Looking ahead, the real linchpin of a more energy efficient AI industry will be accurate measurements and transparency, said AI expert Bernard Marr in a Forbes op-ed.
+The real linchpin of a more energy-efficient AI industry will be accurate measurements and transparency, said AI expert Bernard Marr in a Forbes op-ed.
 Companies like Salesforce and Microsoft have rolled out their own tools to help businesses visualize and understand their own carbon footprints as a whole; and the Machine Learning Emissions Calculator can help businesses estimate the carbon footprints of their AI models specifically, looking at factors like cloud provider, geographic region and hardware used.
-All of this can then help businesses keep up with changing governmental and societal expectations about the AI industry’s role in environmental sustainability.

 “We need to really shape and steer the development of AI in ways that are fundamentally aligned with what we need for climate change-related problems, rather than climate change-related problems being an afterthought,” Donti said.
 “We can’t just develop AI for business as usual use cases and then hope that the climate change space benefits from it.”